aravic/6.829-pset-3/README.md

 server calls to do the actual bitrate-choosing logic.
 You shouldn't modify any other file for this lab.

 To run an experiment, choose a trace and scale it down to the desired average throughput before running.
+Please don't modify the `traces` directory; instead, make a separate directory for traces that you scale yourself.
 For example, to scale a trace to 2Mbps, run:
 ```
 mkdir -p scaled_traces
 python scale_trace.py --in=traces/Verizon1.dat --out=scaled_traces/Verizon1.dat --target-mbps=2